I build the systems that scale. And the frameworks that make them last.

 I also write and build frameworks under the name Ross Charles, exploring what high pressure does to the people inside demanding systems and why the gap between understanding yourself and actually changing is not a willpower problem.

-The Survival Identity Framework and the yoursurvivalcode.com assessment came out of that work.
+The Identity Pattern Framework and the yourpatternmap.com assessment came out of that work.
 Leaders who encounter it describe it as the most clarifying thing they have found.

 If that sounds relevant to the work you do, it probably is.